-If the present system of taxation consisted, as it does, of an organized system of robbery but without any other objectionable aspects, it would, in all conscience, be unjustified.
+If the present system of taxation consisted, as it does, of an organised system of robbery but without any other objectionable aspects, it would, in all conscience, be unjustified.
 But in the past few years, and particularly since the War, another feature of it has come into prominence, although there is very little doubt that it has always been contemplated.
 I refer to the use of the taxation system as a method of inflicting punishment without trial and at the discretion of anonymous individuals.

-As an example of what I mean I might say that, since my own efforts to explain the nature of the taxation have come into some prominence, I have been consistently pestered by various assessments for incometax which require a great deal of time, expense, and trouble to dispose of.
+As an example of what I mean I might say that, since my own efforts to explain the nature of the taxation have come into some prominence, I have been consistently pestered by various assessments for income-tax which require a great deal of time, expense, and trouble to dispose of.
 Even if and when disposed of, they constitute a serious additional tax, since it is inevitable that skilled legal assistance be employed in connection with them and much data collected, and, of course, the cost of this is not reimbursed.

-It would be incredible, if it did not happen to be true, that a system which allows a claim to be made upon you, leaving the trouble and expense of proving that it is not justified upon the shoulders of the person assessed and that no redress for unsubstantiated claims is possible, would be tolerated; but that is exactly the reverse of ordinary business procedure, where a claimant for services rendered can always be put in a position of proving his claim.
+It would be incredible, if it did not happen to be true, that a system which allows a claim to be made upon you, leaving the trouble and expense of proving that it is not justified upon the shoulders of the person assessed and that no redress for unsubstantiated claims is possible, would be tolerated; but that is exactly the position of the taxation system.
+It is, of course, exactly the reverse of ordinary business procedure, where a claimant for services rendered can always be put in a position of proving his claim.